Ethorbit/nzc-docker/README.md

 * I shutdown game containers before logging in and now they aren't working at all.

-Delete all the game(s)'s files from SFTP and restart the container(s).
+Delete all the files for the game(s) in question from SFTP and then restart their container(s).

 ## Help
 If you need more info on the makefile, use: `make help`